Intrinsic alignments of galaxies in multiple projections: Fitted amplitude difference between multipole expanded and projected correlation function

 \section{Fitted amplitude difference between multipole expanded and projected correlation function}

-In this section we investigate the difference between NLA amplitude obtained from multipole and projected correlation functions.
-In Figure \ref{Fig:Relative Difference fitted amplitudes}, we show the ratio of NLA amplitude between $\tilde{\xi}_{g+,2}$ and $w_{g+}$ as a function of $w_{g+}$ NLA amplitude, for simple (reduced) inertia tensor shapes depicted as circles (crosses), and for the particle number (mass) sample cut in red (blue).
-The amplitudes from $\tilde{\xi}_{g+,2}$ are consistently lower than those of projections.
-We believe that the most likely explanation for this is the difference in scale dependence. $\tilde{\xi}_{g+,2}$ are functions of the full three dimensional distance magnitude $r$, while $w_{g+}$ are functions of the distance perpendicular to the line of sight $r_p\leq r$.
-The fitting range is chosen close to the scale at which NLA is known to break down for $w_{g+}$\,\citep{Tenneti_2015}.
-Hence, we can expect a model bias of $\tilde{\xi}_{g+,2}$ if we fit the same scales.
+In this section, we investigate the difference between NLA amplitude obtained from multipole and projected correlation functions.
+In Fig. \ref{Fig:Relative Difference fitted amplitudes} we show the ratio of NLA amplitude between $\tilde{\xi}_\mathrm{g+,2}$ and $w_\mathrm{g+}$ as a function of $w_\mathrm{g+}$ NLA amplitude, for simple (reduced) inertia tensor shapes depicted as circles (crosses), and for the particle number (mass) sample cut in red (blue).
+The amplitudes from $\tilde{\xi}_\mathrm{g+,2}$ are consistently lower than those of projections.
+We believe that the most likely explanation for this is the difference in scale dependence. $\tilde{\xi}_\mathrm{g+,2}$ are functions of the full 3D distance magnitude, $r$, while $w_\mathrm{g+}$ are functions of the distance perpendicular to the line of sight $r_p\leq r$.
+The fitting range of $r_\mathrm{(p)}>6\,\mathrm{Mpc}/h$ was chosen close to the scale at which NLA is known to break down for $w_\mathrm{g+}$\,\citep{Tenneti_2015}.
+Hence, we can expect a model bias of $\tilde{\xi}_\mathrm{g+,2}$ if we fit the same scales.
+In addition, we employed $\Pi_\mathrm{max}=20\,\mathrm{Mpc}/h$ for the main body of the paper, staying close to mildly non-linear scales in line-of-sight direction for $w_\mathrm{g+}$ with the advantage of decreasing shape noise at the same time.
+However, such constraints are naturally not put on $\tilde{\xi}_\mathrm{g+,2}$.
+Therefore, we would expect more similar signals for larger $\Pi_\mathrm{max}$ on large $r_\mathrm{(p)}$ since $w_\mathrm{g+}$ and $\tilde{\xi}_\mathrm{g+,2}$ then start probing similar, linear volumes.
 To illustrate this effect, we additionally measure the correlations in TNG300 using $\Pi_\mathrm{max}=102.5\,\text{Mpc}/h$ up to scales of $r_\mathrm{max}=40\,\text{Mpc}/h$.
-Note that this is a large fraction of the total boxsize of $L_\mathrm{box}=205\,\text{Mpc}/h$ and requires a large $\Pi_\mathrm{max}$, making this an unfit measurement for the main analysis of this work.
-Nevertheless, we can investigate the influence of model mismatch by fitting the NLA amplitude in three different scale ranges: 1--5\,Mpc$/h$, 5--15\,Mpc$/h$ and 15--40\,Mpc$/h$.
+Note that this increases the uncertainty on $w_\mathrm{g+}$, making this an unfit measurement for the main analysis of this work.
+Nevertheless, we can investigate the influence of a model mis-match by fitting the NLA amplitude in three different scale ranges: 1--5\,Mpc$/h$, 5--15\,Mpc$/h$, and 15--40\,Mpc$/h$.